 First I ordered a number of different clear project boxes from Amazon.
 (Free returns for the win, am I right?)
-I wasn’t exactly sure what I needed but after checking out the boxes I got, I settled on this one by Janrax without debate.
+I wasn’t exactly sure what I needed but after checking out the boxes I got, I settled on one by Janrax (linked above) without debate.
 It’s only 2.5cm deep, which keeps the lights from sliding around too much and makes it perfect for storing in small spaces and carrying between home, office, and class.

 The clear frosted finish is perfect for diffusing light, the shallow depth makes it easier to write on the edges, and the clipboard clip seals the deal, helping hold multiple layers in place while you trace letters or images.

 This tutorial is pretty self-explanatory.
 You can simply stuff the battery-powered lights into the interior of the case, or you can produce more even lighting by using either a clear plastic sheet, a piece of glass, or a metal grid (i.e. hardware cloth) to create a more even distribution of lighting.

 I wrapped my lights around a piece of glass from a $1 frame purchased at a thrift store.
 If you go this route, be very careful handling the sharp glass and wear cut proof gloves until the glass is sealed into the plastic case.

 The final effect is a light-emanating box that stores on a bookshelf and costs a fraction of the price of a light box.

 BONUS TIP: Dual Use for Photography Light Box

 Open this clipboard and lay on its side for an easy light-diffuser.
 It softens the light it filters so items photographed on the other side have softer lighting with less dramatic highlights and shadows:

 Drawing on a Light Box